 Bankside Cottage is a unique, quaint cottage set in the hamlet of Milldale, in the heart of Dovedale.

-This detached idyllic stone cottage provides accommodation for up to four adults and two children (six people altogether) and is tastefully decorated well equipped and very well looked after.
+This detached idyllic stone cottage provides accommodation for up to four adults and two children (six guests altogether) the cottage is tastefully decorated well equipped and very well looked after.

 * Bankside Cottage offers 2 comfortable double bedrooms and a BOX ROOM with 2 bunk beds.